- Sponsored -

-Women’s Day Special: 5 Bollywood actresses who have been through worst and emerged a winner
+Women’s Day Special: Bollywood actresses who have defeated cancer and emerged a winner

 Gorgeous Sonali Bendre left her fans in a state of shock when she shared that the she is suffering from metastatic cancer.
 Bendre soon left for New York and kept on sharing pics and videos about her treatment and emotional state.
 Today, the diva is back home and we just cannot stop ourselves from admiring her brave stand against cancer.